buikevin/galaxy-design/README.md

 ### What the Init Command Does

-The `galaxy-ui-cli init` command will:
+The `galaxy-design init` command will:

 1. ✅ Detect your framework (Vue, React, Angular, React Native, or Flutter)
 2. ✅ Create `components.json` configuration file